 To ensure more efficient use of limited resources and reduce waste, Canon is making products smaller and lighter, and reusing and recycling materials as much as possible.
 We also strive to reduce water consumption and the generation of waste from manufacturing at our operational sites.

-In particular, Canon pursues product-to-product recycling—in other words, recycling used products into new ones.
-As part of this pursuit, we have emphasized such initiatives as closed-loop recycling of toner cartridges and the remanufacturing of multifunction devices—collecting them post-use and making them into essentially new products.
+Canon pursues product-to-product recycling—in other words, recycling used products into new ones.
+In particular, we have emphasized such initiatives as closed-loop recycling of toner cartridges and the remanufacturing of office multifunction devices—collecting them post-use and making them into essentially new products.

-In the last five years, we have taken 19,350 tons of plastic from used products for reuse as raw materials, and another 14,853 tons of products and parts were reused directly.
+In the last five years, Canon has taken 19,658 tons of plastics from used products for recycling as raw materials, and another 14,353 tons of products and parts were reused directly.

 Canon has established five recycling sites in four regions around the world, including Japan.
 This promotes a recycling process of consumed products in which each region where collected toner cartridges are recycled.

 There is an emerging global trend toward the recycling and reusing of resources due to concerns about natural resource depletion.
 Canon gives careful consideration to collection and recycling of end-of-life products from the design and development stage, through the use of Lifecycle Assessments (LCA) and the Product Assessment System.
 Specifically, to assist these efforts in the design stage we formulated the Environmentally Conscious Design Guidance, which covers an array of considerations, including product-related environmental laws and regulations, Green Public Procurement standards, and environmental label standards in the countries where we sell our products.

 The Environmentally Conscious Design Guidance contains design guidelines relating to such matters as reduced use of materials by making products lighter, smaller, longer-lived, and easier to maintain, ease of disassembly, ease of sorting materials following disassembly, and information disclosure.